ELF-Lab/OjibweMorph/README.md

 - `make check` to run tests on the FST
 - `make clean` to remove all generated files, if desired

 > Note: When running these commands, we have sometimes encountered an error message related to `malloc`.
-It seems to happen randomly, and you can just run the command again (perhaps running the `clean` command above in between) until the error does not occur.
+We believe this issue arises with Mac users with machines that use Apple Silicon chips (as opposed to Intel chips).
+This can be resolved by ensuring you are using foma v0.10.0alpha, which can run natively on these new chips.

 By default, the output will go in a local directory called `FST/`.
 In there, the directory `generated` contains the FST, lexc files and XFST rules.
 The FST itself is `FST/generated/ojibwe.fomabin`.